vossi1/c64-v9958-card/readme.md

     I soldered all the PLCC and SOJ sockets with solder paste and hot air.
     After soldering I checked if all pins are really fixed and no bridge exists!
+    With two solder jumper on the back you can select 27/29c256 or 28c256 eprom type.
+    For the DRAM you have also the option to use a THT cap instead SMD.

 **RGB output:**